Livingstone side of Victoria Falls

 As the floods abate, the view of the Falls gets better and better through the year.
 At its lowest; around November and December (or earlier/later); the Falls become little rivulets running over the edge.
 And in many places along the 1,7km width; there is no water at all.
 At this time; the view of the impressive cliffs that form the Falls wall, and the magnitude of the abyss; can be fully appreciated.

-Victoria Falls in dry season
+Livingstone side of Victoria Falls in dry season

 Livingstone activities